TotallyInformation/node-red-contrib-uibuilder/docs/vue-component-handling.md

 and the [Toasts documentation for bootstrap](https://bootstrap-vue.org/docs/components/toast) for more details in the use of notifications.

+Note that toasts will stack so that multiple can be visible.

 ### Message schema

 This is the structure of the `msg` to send through the uibuilder node in Node-RED.